Upload and Download

 or Uint8Array

-data with uploadData
+data with the uploadData

 and downloadData